 The lack of many things gives you a deep gratitude for those things when you return home.
 That lack also gives you space for other things to enter your life or to arise from within.
 Traveling with one man and two boys gave me a craving for female companionship and understanding.
 Chaps just don’t get the need for tears when I see photos of our beloved pets back home or when reading ‘Red Dog’ and that old vagabond dog dies.
 They also discount the need for cleanliness and a grit free bed.
 My lady friends get it.
 Finding wonderful women to connect with along the way was such a blessing and a joy.
 I love that saying ‘We do not make friends, we recognise them.’
 I certainly recognised some beautiful friends along the way and reconnected with some I already knew.
 I am so grateful for my friends now that I am home.
 The other side of lack is gratitude.
 The basic things of life become harder to attain when you are on the road for so long.
 I am so grateful now for a solid roof over my head, for an upright fridge with a door, for fresh food growing in the garden, and for a clean bed.
 Bliss!

-Those six months have created life long memories for our family.
-We have reset our intentions with effects that will ripple out for many years to come.
-The journey has strengthened us in so many ways for the adventures to come next.
+Those six months created life long memories for our family.
+We reset our intentions with effects that will ripple out for many years to come.
+The journey strengthened us in so many ways for new adventures in art and life.